Kate BystrovaKB

 Art event press release example

-Fit your content to your context (museum press release example)
+Fit your content to your target audience

 If your topic is flippant or theatrical, go heavy on the visuals; if you're announcing an exhibition of rare archeological finds or hosting an awards ceremony, include greater textual context.

-Frame your story with details about why it's newsworthy, particularly if you're dealing with a niche subject, and include expert quotes in your press release.
+Frame your event story with details about why it's newsworthy, particularly if you're dealing with a niche subject, and include expert quotes in your press release.

 Remember, unlike with other types of news, you will likely want your event to be covered in generalist publications, not just those in your niche.
 Make sure it's easy for the journalist – and the public – to understand what your event is and why they should get excited about it.